Funerals

 Family Directed After Death Care, Vigil and Disposition Choices

-This end of living care movement includes death becoming de-medicalized and will again be viewed as a natural event that can be managed in natural settings such as a home.
-This also includes families directing some or all of the funeral and after death care arrangements.
-From washing and anointing the body, to dressing the body and holding vigils (sitting with a loved one for up to three days), to transporting the body to a cemetery or crematorium, a family member or legally designated agent can carry out any or all of these tasks.
+This end of living care movement, includes death becoming de-medicalized, and will again be viewed as a natural event, that can be managed in natural settings such as a home.
+This also includes families directing some, or all of the funeral, and after death care arrangements.
+From washing, and anointing the body, to dressing the body, and holding vigils (sitting with a loved one for up to three days), to transporting the body to a cemetery or crematorium, a family member, or legally designated agent, can carry out any or all of these tasks.

-I would be pleased to provide consultation services for after-death home care and vigil and disposition choices for those who wish to learn more about natural death care options, including green burial.
+I would be pleased to provide consultation services, for after-death home care, and vigil, and disposition choices, for those who wish to learn more about natural death care options, including green burial.

 There are no standard guidelines for home funerals.
 It may simply comprise a few friends and family members supporting one another in a vigil, or it could be a multi-generational gathering of extended family and friends, preparing and caring for the body of their loved one at home, in preparation for transportation to the church, cemetery or crematorium.